Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 In summary, both natural and store-bought masks have pros and cons.
 Knowing the facts helps you choose the right mask and avoid irritation.

-10. ignoring patch tests
+10. Ignoring patch tests

 Doesn't matter how many times you've used masks, when trying a new one, always do a patch test.
 Trust me, I've learned the hard way!